krahets/hello-algo/en/docs/chapter_greedy/fractional_knapsack_problem.md

 The fractional knapsack problem is very similar overall to the 0-1 knapsack problem, involving the current item $i$ and capacity $c$, aiming to maximize the value within the limited capacity of the knapsack.

 The difference is that, in this problem, only a part of an item can be chosen.
-As shown in the Figure 15-4 , **we can arbitrarily split the items and calculate the corresponding value based on the weight proportion**.
+As shown in Figure 15-4, **we can arbitrarily split the items and calculate the corresponding value based on the weight proportion**.

 1. For item $i$, its value per unit weight is $val[i-1] / wgt[i-1]$, referred to as the unit value.
 2. Suppose we put a part of item $i$ with weight $w$ into the knapsack, then the value added to the knapsack is $w \times val[i-1] / wgt[i-1]$.